donavon/storeit/README.md

 **store.set(key:string, value:Object):Result**

-This will add (if the key does not exist) or modify (if exists) an object in the store.
+This will add (if the key does not exist) or modify (if it exists) an object in the store.

 Where:

 * **key:string** - The unique key that you wish to set.
 * **value:Any** - The value that you wish to set. `value` may be an object, array, number, or a string.
 You may pass a "partial" object that will "extend" into any existing object.

+To tell if the operation added a new key, or modified an existing key, you can look at the `action` property of the returned `Result` object.

 Example (assuming key does not exist):
 ```javascript